Integral points of bounded height on a log Fano threefold: A Universal Torsor

-\begin{remark} The total variety $X$ is a compactification of $\addgrp^3$, as classified by \cite{arXiv:1802.08090} (induced by the action of $\addgrp^3$ on $\PP^3$, where the group acts trivially on the plane $V(d)$ and by addition on the complement).
-Manin's conjecture for rational points \cite{MR1906155} and asymptotics for integral points on some open subvaries \cite{MR2999313} are known due to Chambert-Loir and Tschinkel: The admissible divisors $D$ are the exceptional divisor, the strict transform of $V(d)$, and their sum.
+For the second part, we note that the Cox ring of $X$ is not a polynomial ring, while all toric varieties have polynomial rings as their Cox rings, cf.\ \cite{MR1786494}. \end{proof}

+\begin{remark} The total variety $X$ is a compactification of $\addgrp^3$, as classified by Huang and Montero~\cite{MR4104377} (induced by the action of $\addgrp^3$ on $\PP^3$, where the group acts trivially on the plane $V(d)$ and by addition on the complement).
+Manin's conjecture for rational points~\cite{MR1906155} and asymptotics for integral points on some open subvarieties~\cite{MR2999313} are known due to Chambert-Loir and Tschinkel: The admissible divisors $D$ are the exceptional divisor, the strict transform of $V(d)$, and their sum.
 Even though $X$ is an equivariant compactification of $\addgrp^3$, the pairs $(X,D_i)$ are neither partial equivariant compactifications of $\addgrp^3$ nor toric by the previous lemma.
-Our result is thus not a special case of \cite{arXiv:1006.3345} or \cite{MR2999313}. \end{remark}
+Our result is thus not a special case of~\cite{arXiv:1006.3345} or~\cite{MR2999313}. \end{remark}